cocos/cocos-docs/en/physics/physics-configs.md

 ![collider-matrix](img/collider-matrix.png)

 The figure shows the configuration of a collider group for a flying shooter game.
 As you can see from the figure, when a group is added, the panel appears with the names of the groups both horizontally and vertically.
 Let's call the horizontal part **Group** and the vertical part **Mask**.
-Suppose I now make the following checkboxes:
+Suppose we now make the following checkboxes:

 ![set-collider-config](img/set-collider-config.png)